Eric-Durr/RSD-P3/README.md

-# Networking an Distributed Systems | Assignment 3
+# Redes y Sistemas Distribuidos | Entregable 3

 This repository contains the code and report which is done for a introduction into the 2nd layer of internet protocols and how it's made.